Your No.1 Choice For Parish Noticeboards in Linlithgow

 Parish Notice Board Installation In Linlithgow, West Lothian

-Linlithgow (; Scottish Gaelic: Gleann Iucha, Scots: Lithgae) is a town in West Lothian, Scotland.
-It was historically West Lothian’s county town, reflected in the county’s historical read out of Linlithgowshire.
-An ancient town, it lies in the Central Belt upon an historic route surrounded by Edinburgh and Falkirk adjacent to Linlithgow Loch.
-The town is situated nearly 20 miles (32 km) west of Edinburgh.
+Linlithgow ( lin-LITH-goh; Scots: Lithgae; Scottish Gaelic: Gleann Iucha) is a town in West Lothian, Scotland.
+It was historically West Lothian’s county town, reflected in the county’s historical broadcast of Linlithgowshire.
+An ancient town, it lies in the Central Belt on an historic route amid Edinburgh and Falkirk next to Linlithgow Loch.
+The town is situated approximately 20 miles (32 km) west of Edinburgh.